-- an analysis of the WRC-23 Agenda taking into account policy objectives of the Union and existing EU harmonisation decisions; - the relevance of the EU radio spectrum policy issue in the context of sector-specific (e.g. electronic communications, transport, climate, research and development) and/or horizontal (e.g. internal market, competition, trade) Community policies; - if necessary, the extent to which the policy approaches of the Member States to the issue are consistent; - identification of Agenda Items including in their current preparation with regards to whether or not a decision by WRC-23 may affect common EU rules;
+- \ an analysis of the WRC-23 Agenda taking into account policy objectives of the Union and existing EU harmonisation decisions; - \ the relevance of the EU radio spectrum policy issue in the context of sector-specific (e.g. electronic communications, transport, climate, research and development) and/or horizontal (e.g. internal market, competition, trade) Community policies; - \ if necessary, the extent to which the policy approaches of the Member States to the issue are consistent;

-1 Art.
+&lt;sup>1 Art.
 2 (4) of Commission Decision 2019/196/EC on setting up the Radio Spectrum Policy Group and repealing Decision 2002/622/EC.

-- a recommendation of an appropriate course of action for - Case a), Agenda items which require an EU position to be proposed by the European Commission for adoption by the Council because a WRC decision may affect common rules. - Case b), Agenda items for which an EU position to be proposed by the European Commission for adoption by the Council is desirable in the view of RSPG (e.g. common rules are expected in the future or essential EU policy objectives). - the extent to, and manner in which the public has been consulted with regard to the issue under consideration.
+- \ identification of Agenda Items including in their current preparation with regards to whether or not a decision by WRC-23 may affect common EU rules; - \ a recommendation of an appropriate course of action for - \ Case a), Agenda Items which require an EU position to be proposed by the European Commission for adoption by the Council because a WRC decision may affect common rules. - \ Case b), Agenda Items for which an EU position to be proposed by the European Commission for adoption by the Council is desirable in the view of RSPG (e.g. common rules are expected in the future or essential EU policy objectives). - \ the extent to, and manner in which the public has been consulted with regard to the issue under consideration.
 A list of the parties responding to the public consultation and of the documents considered is included.